Letting in the Sunshine

 Letting in the Sunshine is a 1933 British comedy crime film directed by Lupino Lane and starring Albert Burdon, Renee Gadd and Molly Lamont.
-It was based on a story by Anthony Asquith.
-The film was made by British International Pictures at Elstree Studios.
-The sets were designed by the art director David Rawnsley.
-The theme song "Letting in the Sunshine" was written by the composer Noel Gay.
+It was written by Anthony Asquith, Frank Miller, Herbert Sargent and Con West.
+The film was made by British International Pictures at Elstree Studios with sets designed by the art director David Rawnsley.
+The theme song "Letting in the Sunshine" was written by Noel Gay.

 Synopsis

 A window cleaner and his housemaid girlfriend try to thwart a gang's plan to steal a valuable necklace during a society dance.